GenericMappingTools/pygmt/MAINTENANCE.md

 ## Continuous Integration

-We use TravisCI continuous integration (CI) services to build and test the project on Linux, and Mac (Windows is still a work in progress).
+We use Github Actions and TravisCI continuous integration (CI) services to build and test the project on Linux, macOS and Windows.
-The configuration file for this service is `.travis.yml`.
+The configuration file for these services are in `.github/workflows/ci_tests.yaml` and `.travis.yml`.
-It relies on the `requirements.txt` file to install the required dependencies using conda and the `Makefile` to run the tests and checks.
+They rely on the `requirements.txt` file to install required dependencies using conda and the `Makefile` to run the tests and checks.

 Travis also handles all of our deployments automatically: